Using other libraries

 Search25 is funded by the M25 Consortium.
 The M25 Consortium has over 100 academic library members that are based around the M25 motorway area.
 This borrowing scheme is for academic staff, research staff and MPhil/PhD students only.
 Go to the Search25 website.

-University of Kent - Templeman Library is only available through the Sconul Access scheme, please see the Sconul Access page for details.
+University of Kent - Templeman Library welcomes visitors between 8am and 9pm.
+If you wish to borrow resources then you need to apply through the Sconul Access scheme, please see the Sconul Access page for details.
 Go to the University of Kent Templeman Library website.